Kyoto Protocol

 The Kyoto Protocol implemented the objective of the UNFCCC to reduce the onset of global warming by reducing greenhouse gas concentrations in the atmosphere to "a level that would prevent dangerous anthropogenic interference with the climate system" (Article 2).
 The Kyoto Protocol applied to the seven greenhouse gases listed in Annex A: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF6), nitrogen trifluoride (NF3).
 Nitrogen trifluoride was added for the second compliance period during the Doha Round.

 The Protocol was based on the principle of common but differentiated responsibilities: it acknowledged that individual countries have different capabilities in combating climate change, owing to economic development, and therefore placed the obligation to reduce current emissions on developed countries on the basis that they are historically responsible for the current levels of greenhouse gases in the atmosphere.

 The Protocol's first commitment period started in 2008 and ended in 2012.
 All 36 countries that fully participated in the first commitment period complied with the Protocol.
 However, nine countries had to resort to the flexibility mechanisms by funding emission reductions in other countries because their national emissions were slightly greater than their targets.
-The financial crisis of 2007–08 helped reduce the emissions.
+The 2008 financial crisis reduced emissions.
 The greatest emission reductions were seen in the former Eastern Bloc countries because the dissolution of the Soviet Union reduced their emissions in the early 1990s.
 Even though the 36 developed countries reduced their emissions, the global emissions increased by 32% from 1990 to 2010.